WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 You will need a Bluemix account.
 Follow the instructions in one of the sections below depending on whether or not you have a Bluemix account.

-## If you alredy have a Bluemix account...
+## If you have a Bluemix account...

 ### Log Into Bluemix